sandra734/Employee-Survey-Analysis/README.md

 The exploratory phase aimed to answer questions such as
 - Which survey questions did respondents agree with or disagree with most?
 - Is there any patterns or trends by department or role?
-- As an employer, what steps might you take to improve employee satisfaction based on the survey results?
 ## Data Analysis
 ### Data modeling
 Sub-tables were created to identify the staff, manager, supervisors and directors in the employee table.